WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 - **spreadsheet listed above**

 #### Operation:
-- Generate empty sites.csv file with controlled vocabulary headers
+- Generate empty sites.csv file with controlled vocabulary headers.
-- Assign SiteNativeID from 'pod_location_id'
+- Assign SiteNativeID from 'pod_location_id'.
-- Specify site type based on dictionary that maps the 'source_type' code to its respective values
+- Specify site type based on dictionary that maps the 'source_type' code to its respective values.
-- Leave site name as 'Unspecified'
+- Leave site name as 'Unspecified'.
-- Project X and Y coordindates in EPSG:2992 to longitude adn latitude in EPSG:4236)
+- Project X and Y coordindates in EPSG:2992 to longitude and latitude in EPSG:4236.
-- Enter coordinate mathod as 'Unspecified'
+- Enter coordinate mathod as 'Unspecified'.
-- Specify State controlled vocabulary as 'OR'
+- Specify State controlled vocabulary as 'OR'.
-- Drop duplicates if any
+- Drop duplicates if any.
-- Generate SiteUUID based on SiteNativeID
+- Generate SiteUUID based on SiteNativeID.
-- Drop data if missing latitude/longitude
+- Drop data if missing latitude/longitude.
 - copy results into **sites.csv** and export.

 #### Sample Data (Note: not all fields shown):